Science

 Wherever possible, we involve the pupils in real scientific activities, for example, investigating a local environmental problem, or carrying out a practical experiment and analysing the results.

-We are very grateful for the support given by Mrs Whitelaw from Cardinal Heenan to our primary science curriculum; she is a regular visitor to Science lessons in our school.
+We are very grateful for the support given by Mrs Whitelaw from Cardinal Heenan to our primary science curriculum; she has been a regular visitor to Science lessons in our school, helping and encouraging scientific enquiry and thinking.

 As you can see, we have some great scientists in school.